×

 Unlike the other games on this list, Fiesta requires a little bit of creative design skills.
 You’ll need to create a board that is similar to Candy Land, with boxes leading to a finish line.

 Within the boxes, you will put a subject and verb conjugation.
-The students take turns rolling the die, and they move their piece according to their roll.
+The students take turns rolling the die, and they move their pieces according to their roll.
 They must properly conjugate what is in the box they land on.

 If they get the conjugation right, they stay on that spot.
 If they get it wrong, however, they move their piece back the same number of spaces as they rolled!